open-mmlab/mmocr/projects/SPTS/README.md

 ### Dataset

-As of now, the implementation uses datasets provided by SPTS for training, and uses MMOCR's datasets for testing.
-It's because the test split of SPTS's datasets does not contain enough information for e2e evaluation; and MMOCR's dataset preparer has not yet supported all the datasets used in SPTS. *We are working on this issue, and they will be available in MMOCR's dataset preparer very soon.*\*
+As of now, the implementation uses datasets provided by SPTS for pre-training, and uses MMOCR's datasets for fine-tuning and testing.
+It's because the test split of SPTS's datasets does not contain enough information for e2e evaluation; and MMOCR's dataset preparer has not yet supported all the datasets used in SPTS. *We are working on this issue, and they will be available in MMOCR's dataset preparer very soon.*

 Please follow these steps to prepare the datasets: